venetakoleva/SEIRSVBHSimulator/README.md

 ##  Citation

-If you use this software, please cite:
+If you use this software, please cite both the associated paper and the repository:

-> Koleva, Veneta, Hristov, Tsvetan (2025). *SEIRSVBH Simulator*.
+Margenov, S,; Popivanov N.; Hristov, T.; Koleva, V., Inverse Problem for an Extended Time-Dependent SEIRS Model:
+Validation with COVID-19 Real-World Data, *Journal Issue TODO*, 2025.[link](https://TODO.com/article)

+To cite the repository directly:

+SEIRSVBH Simulator, GitHub repository (2025).
 DOI: 10.5281/zenodo.xxxxx  <!-- TODO: replace with real DOI -->

 ```bibtex
 @software{KolevaHristov2025SEIRSVBH,